-Click here for Application and Guidelines.
-Common Counsel Foundation accepts open LOI’s two times a year – January 15 and June 15.
-If that date falls on a holiday or weekend day, the new deadline would be the next business day.
+Common Counsel Foundation accepts open Letters of Inquiry (LOI) two times a year – January 15 and June 15.
+If that date falls on a holiday or weekend day, the deadline would be the next business day.

 The Abelard Foundation is a family foundation with 50 years of experience in progressive philanthropy.
 The Foundation is committed to supporting grassroots social change organizations in predominantly low-income communities and communities of color that seek to expand community control over economic, social and environmental decisions affecting their communities’ wellbeing.
 Abelard Foundation has an open Letter of Inquiry (LOI) process for qualifying organizations, however full proposals are accepted by invitation only.